Submissions are now closed - Thanks for taking part!

 The People's Picture | 2020

 ‘The Face of Liberation’ will be a photo mosaic featuring the faces of Jersey inhabitants, past and present, covering over 1,000 square feet of wall space in St Helier.
-ArtHouse Jersey are appealing to all Islanders to send selfies, or pictures of their friends, family and ancestors to form the mosaic.
-We are also inviting people to reflect on the themes and questions that Liberation might raise.
+ArtHouse Jersey appealed to all Islanders to send selfies, or pictures of their friends, family and ancestors to form the mosaic.
+We also invited people to reflect on the themes and questions that Liberation might raise.

 What does freedom mean to you?